houseabsolute/test-class-moose/README.md

 # REPORTING

+See [Test::Class::Moose::Report](http://search.cpan.org/perldoc?Test::Class::Moose::Report) for more detailed information on reporting.

 Reporting features are subject to change.

 Sometimes you want more information about your test classes, it's time to do some reporting.
 Maybe you even want some tests for your reporting.
-If you do that, run the test suite in a subtest.
+If you do that, run the test suite in a subtest (because the plans will otherwise be wrong).

     #!/usr/bin/env perl
     use lib 'lib';